Chapter 6 She Must Divorce

 Larry's gaze also fell on Aria's hand.
 A flicker of pain crossed his dark eyes before being quickly suppressed by composure.

-"Sophie said that even with your disability, you can live like a normal person.
+"Sophie said that even with your condition, you can live like a normal person.
 As long as you don't dwell on it, no one else will either.
-Besides, this is Sophie's goodwill gesture—how can you twist it into something ugly?"
+Besides, this is Sophie's goodwill gesture, how can you twist it into something ugly?"

 Ever since Sophie returned, every argument between her and Larry about Sophie ended the same way—with Larry taking Sophie's side unconditionally.

-No matter how hysterical Aria became, she was nothing but a clown in Larry's eyes.
+No matter how emotional Aria became, in Larry’s eyes, she was nothing more than someone making a scene.

 She truly didn't want to keep fighting anymore.